Jeremy Lu, Bea Egner

 We incorporated hearts and checks so photographers can mark their preferences and recommendations.

 We found photographers didn’t need to communicate their own selections on this platform.
 They filter out bad photos on their own photography software, and they use star ratings instead of hearts and checks.

 Users can pin photos to boards.
 We used this concept to discover more details about the delivery process.

-Our users understood this concept because it reflects their current workflow.
-They organize their assets by folders and seeing different items in different folders made sense to them.
-However, our prototype’s calls to action confused our users.
-The layout also didn’t provide a clear direction; users didn’t know what to do on the page.
+Our users understood the idea because it reflects their current workflow.
+However, the layout didn’t provide a clear direction, so users didn’t know what to do.

-Through testing, we learned photographers needed control and clients needed transparency.
-All users wanted to expedite their process—they needed something simple to use but flexible enough to fit their workflow.
+Through testing, we learned photographers needed control and clients needed transparency in their communication.

 Users click this menu to interact with the images on the platform.
 We wanted to create a learnable patterns and reduce the number of buttons so it’s less overwhelming for users.